nikhilakki/fastapi-fullstack/README.md

  This software is released under the MIT License. https://opensource.org/licenses/MIT
 -->
 # FastAPI Full Stack Boilerplate 🍽️

-An opiniated yet highly customizable FastAPI implementation with best practices, Django Admin inspired - user & group module, Docker and more.
+An opinionated yet highly customizable FastAPI implementation with best practices, Django Admin inspired - user & group module, Docker and more.

-*This project is under active development, we anticipate the first beta should be out by Q4, 2021.
-Current build is not suitable for production, but feel free to test on personal projects!*
+*This project is under active development, and we anticipate the first beta should be out by Q4, 2021.
+The current build is not suitable for production, but feel free to test on personal projects!*

 ## Features & Roadmap - ⏳